wikimedia-gadgets/twinkle/docs/morebits.md

 Create a new element for the the form.

 Index to Morebits.quickForm.element types:
-- Global attributes: id, className, style, tooltip, extra, adminonly
+- Global attributes: id, className, style, tooltip, extra, $data, adminonly
 - `select`: A combo box (aka drop-down).
     - Attributes: name, label, multiple, size, list, event, disabled
  - `option`: An element for a combo box.